 - The responsible authority when the child is the subject of a care order (though the parent should be informed);

-- BFSWS when the child is accommodated under s20 of the Children Act 1989, and the parent/s have abandoned the child or are physically or mentally unable to give such authority;
+- BFSWS when the child is accommodated in the spirit of s20 of the Children Act 1989, and the parent/s have abandoned the child or are physically or mentally unable to give such authority;

 - The High Court when the child is a ward of court;

 - A family proceedings court as part of a direction attached to an emergency protection order, an interim care order or a child assessment order.